ocramz/ocramz.github.io/posts/2023-12-21-assignment-riemann-opt.markdown

 # Experiments

+We start by generating a cost matrix of rank $n$, and computing the optimal assignment with the Munkres algorithm, which provides us with a cost lower bound (LB).
-We initialize the optimizer at a random doubly stochastic matrix, and use SGD with learning rate 2e-2.
+We then initialize the SGD optimizer at a random doubly stochastic matrix, with a learning rate 2e-2 (found empirically).

 <img src="/images/assign_movie_iter-1000_n-10_lr-0.02_1735984842.gif" width=500/>